With the adoption of electric vehicles increasing fast, more and more British skiers will be driving to the Alps in an electric car.

 Carbon Footprint: A huge saving

-If you fly to the Alps, you can expect to generate at least 170kg CO2 per person (this is on the lower end of the scale, depending which carbon calculator you use).
+If you fly to the Alps, you can expect to generate around 250kg CO2 per person (this is on the lower end of the scale, depending which carbon calculator you use).

 This can represent anything from 60-80% of the total carbon footprint of a ski holiday, so choosing a flight free option can be the best decision you can make for the planet.